 Where do I get it from?

 Contacting your IT admin – or anyone at your school responsible for data protection – should be the very first step.
 If you are not part of a school or in the unlikely event that your school will not take care of parental consent, you should request it for EVERY student that you invite to Edpuzzle.

 What if I don't need parental consent or am exempt from obtaining it?

-If you are not planning to use Edpuzzle with students in the above-mentioned age ranges, parental consent is not required in your case, or any legal exemption applies to the obtainment of parental consent, you can simply select the "No, it’s not required by my local laws (e.g., because of my students' age or legal exemptions)." option when asked if you have parental consent.
+If you are not planning to use Edpuzzle with students in the above-mentioned age ranges, parental consent is not required in your case, or any legal exemption applies to the obtainment of parental consent, no further action is required.

 Parental consent permission slip templates